ibm-cloud-docs/vpc/nlb-about.md

 * If you don't have a VPC, create a VPC in the region that you want to create your NLB.
 * Create a subnet in your preferred zone in your VPC.
 * Create instances in the same zone as your network load balancer.
 Instances can be attached to your load balancer later.
-* Configure an ACL to allow your network load balancer to function.

-  For more information, see [Configuring ACLs and security groups for use with network load balancers](/docs/vpc?topic=vpc-nlb-configuring-acls).

 After you've completed all prerequisites, you can create your NLB.
 For more information, see [Creating a network load balancer](/docs/vpc?topic=vpc-nlb-ui-creating-network-load-balancer).